orioltomas/weather-app/README.md

 2. Register to https://unsplash.com/developers to get your API Key for the background images.
 3. Add both API Keys in the <i>app.js</i> file.
 4. Finally, open the <i>index.html</i> file in your favorite explorer and try it out.

-<h3>What you will find:</h3>

-You will be able to check the weather information (description, temperature, temperature feeling and humidity) of any city you choose.
-You will just need to write its name on the input field you will find on the page.